Jocool1231/MasksofPowerLegacyLocalization/README.md

 When you want to submit your changes, make a pull request including the new file, and if everything is in order it will be approved.

+If you spot a spelling mistake, or any other kind of issue, make an issue to report it!

 A few rules:
   - Only translate text next to **msgstr** tag.
   - Keep formatting intact and **untranslated**.